4x3lpri3t0/project-euler/README.md

 Project Euler solutions.
-Because nothing is more fun than solve math & programming problems :)
+Because nothing is more fun than solving math & programming problems :)
 =============